 “total lettable area”, in relation to a retail shopping centre, means the aggregate of the retail floor areas of the retail shops (or areas set aside for retail shops) in the retail shopping centre;

-“Tribunal” means the State Administrative Tribunal.
+“Tribunal” means the State Administrative Tribunal;

+“unconscionable conduct application” means an application under section 15F(1).

 (2) Where the parties to a retail shop lease enter into, either before or after entering into the retail shop lease, a written or oral agreement or arrangement that contains a provision which if contained in the retail shop lease would be void, that provision is for the purposes of this Act deemed to be contained in the retail shop lease and this Act applies to and in relation to that provision as if it were so contained.

 (3) A reference in this Act to a question arising under a retail shop lease includes a reference to —